 Old Vine Expressions

-Château Tanunda was established in 1890 and is the site of some of the first vines planted in the Barossa in the 1840s as well as one of the Valley’s first wineries from the Fiedler family in 1848.
+Château Tanunda was established in 1890 and is the site of some of the first vines planted in the Barossa in the 1840s as well as one of the Valley’s first wineries.

-Old vines have stood the test of time.
+These are some of the oldest vineyards in the world.
 They reflect vineyard sites and vine material which are unique to the wine world.
 They have survived world depressions, droughts, the vine pull schemes of the 1980s and their consistent outstanding fruit quality have meant they have been kept and maintained by the workers of their land.
-While vineyards in Europe and America have been subject to the ravages of the phylloxera bug, these vines stand on their original roots and provide the basis of outstanding wines that are world-renowned.

 The best vineyards from this time provided the genetic clones of varieties, which would go on to form the Australian vineyards of the future.
 The surviving vineyards from this time are peerless throughout the world, sites which have proven over time to be amongst the best in the world.

 Dating back pre-1917, these vines were planted around the time of the establishment of Chateau Tanunda itself.
 They are from a time before the two world wars, before the Great Depression, and many planted as a response to worldwide demand after the Phylloxera outbreak in France.
 This was a pre-mechanized and pre-irrigation era where the site selection was everything.
 The vines are dry-grown as bush vines with only the best soils, vine material and sites surviving the first years, and only the absolute pinnacle surviving the 100 years thereafter.

 They are survivors that produce tiny yields of high-quality fruit, grown with minimal vineyard intervention and peerless in most of the wine world.